 Here is an excellent 2015 article from the "Washington Post" on the subject of Weight Loss and Exercise.

-On the other hand, I am a huge proponent of exercise for your HEALTH, even as you age.
+On the other hand, I am a huge proponent of exercise for your HEALTH.
 Here is an excellent article on the topic of Exercise and Aging.

 Fats Make You Fat